Bushwick Leaders High School for Academic Excellence: History

 In 2019, the high school was placed on the state status list due to low state test scores, notably in math.
 The school later announced it would be closing in 2022 and merging with neighboring schools.

 Advanced Placement (AP) and Honors

 Several AP and Honors courses could be taken at Bushwick Leaders such as AP Spanish, AP Statistics, and AP Chemistry.

-Dress code

-The school used a dress code as follows: Males can wear a light blue or white polo that says BLHS (the school's initials) with black slacks.
-Sneakers can be worn but must be black-on-black, and the same is true for boots and shoes.
-Females must also wear polos in the same colors (light blue and white) and also must wear black slacks or long skirts.
-No flipflops are allowed.